-SUBJECT: First Quarter Review of Fiscal Year 2023 Capital Budget vs. Actual Spending
+SUBJECT: First Quarter Review of FY 2023 Capital Budget vs. Actual Spending

-The purpose of the memorandum is to update the MDTA Board on the status of actual Fiscal Year (FY) 2023 capital spending against the FY 2023 capital budget in the FY 2023-2028 Draft Consolidated Transportation Program (CTP).
-This information was presented to the MDTA Finance Committee on November 10, 2022.
+The purpose of the memorandum is to update the MDTA Finance Committee on the status of actual FY 2023 capital spending against the FY 2023 capital budget in the FY 2023-2028 Draft Consolidated Transportation Program (CTP).
+This information will be presented to the MDTA Board on November 17, 2022.